fabaff/fsl-test-bench/docs/services/misc/xrdp.rst

 `xrdp`_ is an remote desktop protocol (RDP) server.
-To connect to the FSL Test Bench use `Vinagre`_ which is named usually **Remote Desktop Viewer** in graphical user environment (``yum -y install vinagre``) and is a client that support various protocols (VNC, ssh, rdp, and spice) or a lient of your choice.
+To connect to the FSL Test Bench use `Vinagre`_ which is named usually **Remote Desktop Viewer** in graphical user environment (``yum -y install vinagre``) and is a client that support various protocols (VNC, ssh, rdp, and spice) or a client of your choice.

 .. _rdp-config-fig:
 .. figure:: ../../images/rdp-config.png